Qu: What are the main differences between the old and new Torch 360?

 Qu: What are percentiles and how should I use them?

-The percentiles are calculated by comparing the average score of all of the responses (except your own) against every leadership assessment taken on the Torch platform.
+The percentile scores shown in the 360 Details View are calculated by comparing the average score of all of the responses (except your own) against every leadership assessment ever taken on the Torch platform.

 The higher the percentile score the higher you are in relation to all leaders on the Torch platform.